MichaelNeas/bet/README.md

 # bet
-Friendly accountability
+## Friendly accountability

-## Challenge your friends, family, randos to bets
+### Challenge your friends, family, randos to bets

+AK and Neas collab